Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Experiments

 \subsection{Results and Discussions}

 We train each algorithm in each environment $5$ times with different random seeds and test the converged controllers $20$ times each.
 In \Cref{fig:distance-t} we show the distance to the goal w.r.t. the simulation time steps.
+Note that we consider the goal height in the F-16 GCA environment and the goal position in the F-16 Tracking environment.
 We can observe that \algo\ achieves comparable or better results in terms of stabilizing the systems in all environments, especially in high-dimensional complex systems like Neural Lander and F-16.
-In Neural Lander, none of the baselines is able to reach the goal as they prioritize flying at a higher altitude to avoid collisions.
+In Neural Lander, none of the baselines can reach the goal as they prioritize flying at a higher altitude to avoid collisions.
 In F-16 environments, the baselines either pull up the aircraft too late or have large tracking errors. \algo\, however, can finish these tasks perfectly.

 Specifically, compared with PPO, \algo\ achieves comparable results in simpler environments like Cart Pole and Cart II Pole, and behaves much better in complex environments like Neural Lander and F-16.
-This is due to the fact that PPO is a policy gradient method that approximates the solution of the Bellman equation and getting an accurate approximation is hard for high-dimensional systems.
+This is due to the fact that PPO is a policy gradient method that approximates the solution of the Bellman equation, but getting an accurate approximation is hard for high-dimensional systems.
 In PPO the reward function can only describe ``where the goal is", but our learned CLF can explicitly tell the system ``how to reach the goal".
 Compared with AIRL, which learns the same policy as the demonstrations and cannot make improvements, \algo\ learns a policy that is much better than the demonstrations.
 Compared with ranking-guided algorithms D-REX and SSRR, \algo\ behaves better because ranking guidances provide less information than our CLF guidance, and are not designed to explicitly encode the objective of reaching the goal.
 Compared with CLF-sparse and CLF-dense, \algo\ outperforms them because Lyapunov-guided exploration provides a more effective way to sample in the state space to learn the dynamics rather than random sampling.
-Although CLF-dense uses much more samples than CLF-sparse and \algo\, its performance does not get significantly improved.
+Although CLF-dense uses many more samples than CLF-sparse and \algo\, its performance does not significantly improve.
 This shows that na\"ively increasing the number of samples without guidance does little to improve the accuracy of the learned dynamics in high-dimensional spaces.